Blast kills around 50 in Nigeria's Borno state

 MAIDUGURI, Nigeria (Reuters) - A bomb attack on a packed market in northeastern Nigeria bearing the hallmarks of Boko Haram killed around 50 people on Tuesday, sources said.

 The explosion struck at around 1.30 p.m.
 (8.30 p.m.
-ET) in the town of Sabon Gari in Borno state, which is the heartland of the Islamist militant group.
+EDT) in the town of Sabon Gari in Borno state, which is the heartland of the Islamist militant group.

-“So far, 52 people are injured, 47 dead persons have been removed from the market,” Umar Kidda, a member of a civilian viligante group, told Reuters by phone.
+“So far, 52 people are injured, 47 dead persons have been removed from the market,” Umar Kidda, a member of a civilian vigilante group, told Reuters by telephone.

 Kidda, who witnessed bodies being taken away, said the market was busy when the explosion occurred.